 Corbin Cares launched last weekend as a combined effort of several Darien non-profits and businesses to donate meals to medical front lines, seniors and food insecure families in Darien.
 Read more here.

 The Community Fund of Darien continues to seek donations for their Touch-a-Life emergency fund — that helps those in critical situations.
 Some examples provided are a single mother who works as a hairdresser in Stamford that is now closed, a single parent who works for a restaurant that is closed, a cleaning person for a building that is closed, and families with children who rely on the schools for lunches.
 Darien Human Services is also working with this fund.
 Donate here.
 Please indicate if your donation is for Darien Human Services.

 The Depot’s Helping Hands Club is seeking financial donations to buy supplies for the Darien Human Services household closet.
 Read more here.

 Darien Human Services is also seeking volunteers to deliver groceries to homebound seniors in cooperation with Palmer’s.
-There is a critical need for those volunteers in the morning hours.
 Those interested in helping should contact Marcy Rand of Darien Senior Programming at Mrand@darienct.gov.